 An audit provides information on whether or not DNS records have been changed, email reputation in relation to large email hosting sites, and if the records themselves are safe from theft.

-Identifying Domain and Typo Squatting
+Search for Domain Doppelganger and Typo Squatting

 Domain and typo squatting are a subset of phishing techniques in which an attacker purchases a domain that is highly similar to an existing, popular domain.
 The attacker then waits until someone mistypes the popular domain and subsequently lands on the imposter page.